 SOUTH BEACH, FL.
 Just before I boarded the plane to Miami, I heard two people talking about Art Basel.
 An experienced art collector was explaining the new art market to a novice collector.
-“A few years ago, at the height of the art market,” she said, “people would rush the doors of Art Basel and throw money down on whatever they saw to insure that if they wanted it later, they could get it.
+“A few years ago, at the height of the art market,” she said, “people would rush the doors of Art Basel and throw money down on whatever they saw to ensure that if they wanted it later, they could get it.
 Things are a bit more leisurely now.”

 I always thought Art Basel Miami was synonymous with contemporary art.
-Cutting edge stuff.
+Cutting-edge stuff.
 Much to my surprise, early modernists and abstractionist works were out in force.
-At the very first booth I stopped in, the dealer was showing a Man Ray collection.
+At the very first booth, I stopped in, the dealer was showing a Man Ray collection.
 Prices were running from $6,500 to $1.4 million for a painting called “Flying Dutchman.”
 While the dealer did have some contemporary paintings, they tended toward the figurative and safe.

 Farther down the aisle, a California dealer was flogging the works of David Park.
 The Bay Area artist had played with abstractionism in the 40s.
 By 1949 he was over it and dumped all his work in the